araa47/Flask-API-for-Authentication/Readme.md

 10) You can confirm if the tables were created by running the ```psql``` command then running ```\connect dna``` and finally ```\dt``` to check wheter the users table was created.

+11) Since the project is ready to run on heroku already, if you want to test on your local environment you will need to make a few minor changes.
+You will have to adjust the api_url to localhost on all the .html files under /src/templates/.
+This is so each page sends the requests to the correct API.
+It has although been changed to the heroku URL for current deployment.

-11) If everything went smoothly you are ready to run this project on a local environment for development.
+12) If everything went smoothly you are ready to run this project on a local environment for development.
 Simply run  ```python run.py``` to run the project.
 This should get the API running and also allow acess to the simple User Interface for testing.

 ## C) Testing

 The project currently has tests in the /src/tests/test_users.py file.
 In order to run the tests simply run ```pytest --cov=src``` which currently has about 90% coverage of all the code in this project.
 If all the tests pass you are ready for running the website and API.

+## D) Heroku Deployment

+1) Clone project to your own github

+2) Create app on Heroku

+3) Connect to github project

+4) Add postgresql to the project or host your own database and note down the URL

+5) Go into Heroku app settings and "Reveal Config Vars"

+6) Fill in the config variables just like in the sample.env file.
+If you used the addon database, the database URL should be auto populated.

 ## Website